Immerse in a plethora of exhibits and activities at Rafiki’s Planet Watch’s main facility, Conservation Station.

 Top 5 Tips for Conservation Station

-- Be sure to eat before journeying to Conservation Station if you are hungry.
-No restaurants are featured at Rafiki’s Planet Watch.
+• Be sure to eat before journeying to Conservation Station if you are hungry.
+No restaurants feature at Rafiki’s Planet Watch.